 Parenting While Working

-The status of schools and child care programs in the fall will dictate the ability of working parents to fully return to work.
+The status of schools and child care programs over the year will dictate the ability of working parents to fully return to work.
 If you’re an involved parent, you’re supposed to play down that fact at work or risk being penalized—at least at many American workplaces.
 But current circumstances, with offices and schools closed because of the coronavirus outbreak, are unique.
-Now, with children popping up in virtual meetings, it’s impossible to hide what has always been true: Raising children is a round-the-clock responsibility.

 By understanding and recognizing this reality you can better manage your time (if you are a working parent) or better understand the constraints your team members are working under (if they are working parents).
 Unfortunately, a quick and easy fix isn’t available, no matter how quickly we’d all like to see one.

 Try to come up with the best plan you can, and acknowledge it won’t likely go as smoothly as anyone hopes.
 Here are some ideas for you to mitigate stress during these impossible circumstances.

 When it comes to organizing your schedule for maximum productivity during work hours, start by thinking beyond just the time you spend at the computer.
 You should consider your routine from the moment you wake up in the morning until the moment your head hits your pillow.